Change server authentication mode

-This topic describes how to change the server authentication mode in SQL Server by using SQL Server Management Studio or Transact-SQL.
+This article describes how to change the server authentication mode in SQL Server by using SQL Server Management Studio or Transact-SQL.
 During installation, SQL Server Database Engine is set to either Windows Authentication mode or SQL Server and Windows Authentication mode.
 After installation, you can change the authentication mode at any time.

 sa login is disabled and a password is assigned by setup.
 If you later change authentication mode to SQL Server and Windows Authentication mode, the

 Before you begin

-The sa account is a well known SQL Server account and it is often targeted by malicious users.
+sa account is a well known SQL Server account and it is often targeted by malicious users.
 Don't enable the

-Change authentication mode with SSMS
+Change authentication mode with SQL Server Management Studio

-You can enable the sa login with SSMS or T-SQL.
+sa login with SSMS or Transact-SQL.

 On the General page, you might have to create and confirm a password for the

-The following example enables the sa login and sets a new password.
+sa login and sets a new password.
 Replace

 <enterStrongPasswordHere> with a strong password before you run it.

 ALTER LOGIN sa ENABLE; GO ALTER LOGIN sa WITH PASSWORD = '<enterStrongPasswordHere>'; GO

-Change authentication mode (T-SQL)
+Change authentication mode (Transact-SQL)

 The following example uses an extended stored procedure to modify the server registry.
 Serious problems might occur if you modify the registry incorrectly.
 These problems might require you to reinstall the operating system.
 Microsoft cannot guarantee that these problems can be resolved.
 Modify the registry at your own risk.

-USE [master] GO EXEC xp_instance_regwrite N'HKEY_LOCAL_MACHINE', N'Software\Microsoft\MSSQLServer\MSSQLServer', N'LoginMode', REG_DWORD, 1 GO
+USE [master] GO EXEC xp_instance_regwrite N'HKEY_LOCAL_MACHINE', N'Software\Microsoft\MSSQLServer\MSSQLServer', N'LoginMode', REG_DWORD, 1; GO